anzhelikasuchkova/Election_Analysis/README.md

 ***Election Results:***
 - **Diana DeGette** won the election, with a total votes of **272,892**
 - In addition, **Diana DeGette** has the total percentage votes of `73.8%`

+## Election-Audit Summary

+The script used to perform the Election Analysis can be a valuable resourse.
+We could use the same script for other elections, for example if we modify election_results.csv to include more counties, or even states, we can calculate election results on a bigger scale.
+Secondly, we can use it to analize the turnout of the elections to find ways to get more people to vote by looking at counties that decline in voter turnout.